allenheltondev/valkey-admin/README.md

 Valkey Admin is a web-based administration tool for Valkey clusters.
 It provides an intuitive interface to monitor, manage, and interact with your Valkey instances, offering features like real-time metrics and key management.

 Built with React and TypeScript, Valkey Admin runs as a desktop application via Electron.
-Some features like hotkeys and commandlogs rely on Electron, so the app is currently only supported as a desktop app.
+Some features like hotkeys and commandlogs rely on Electron, so the app is currently only fully supported as a desktop app.
+Use the web application for a subset of features.

 ## Platform Support